 For starters, most of the offline or traditional marketing techniques are based on "advertising" and, or "cold hard selling".

 The internet, although it shares similar values and principles as traditional marketing, is a very different landscape altogether.
 And navigating it can be challenging at best, but not impossible.

 Advertising is just one "tiny" piece of the online marketing puzzle.
 The rest of the puzzle is made up of other forms of online marketing tactics.

-So, finally, in this post, I will share with you 10 of the best digital marketing ideas and strategies you need to know about.
+So, finally, in this post, I will share with you 10 of the best digital marketing ideas you need to know about.